Daliah Saper: Notable cases

 In 2012, Saper represented Paula Bonhomme, a Los Angeles resident who was seduced by a fake social media account created by Illinois resident Janna St. James.
 Bonhomme eventually sued St. James for emotional distress and fraud.
-The case, which was argued before the Illinois Supreme Court, attracted widespread media attention.
+The case, which was argued before the Illinois Supreme Court, attracted widespread media attention regarding cybercrime.

 Accolades

 In 2012, Saper was selected as a "40 Under 40" attorney by Law Bulletin Publishing Company.
 She has been named a "rising star" by Super Lawyers Magazine each year since 2009.
 Saper was a featured speaker at SXSW 2017 and the NYC Porn Film Festival 2016, discussing revenge porn litigation at both events.